gbmhunter/blog/content/posts/2021/03-31-march-2021-updates/_index.md

     {{% figure src="/electronics/circuit-design/analogue-filters/low-pass-filter-optimization-comparison-gain-db.png" width="800px" %}}

-* Added info on overiding the standard library version of `malloc()` (and friends) with an application specific version:
+* Added info on overriding the standard library version of `malloc()` (and friends) with an application specific version:

     ```c
     #include <stdlib.h>